dkicksd/fichenum/README.md

 ## User registration

 The `register.php` page lets visitors create an account.
 It checks whether the email already exists, stores a verification token and sends a confirmation link using PHP's `mail()` function.
 Following the link triggers `verify.php` which marks the user as verified.

+## Admin dashboard

+Users with the `admin` role can access `/admin/dashboard.php` after logging in.
+The navigation bar on the home page shows a Dashboard link for admins.